aamirkhan9420/adobe_app/README.md

 ![Screenshot (2384)](https://user-images.githubusercontent.com/101388992/230823973-8f9e63ca-d526-42ec-add9-6a44b670e170.png)

-<h2>If user clicks on view icon the user will redirected to the view page where user will see details of post</h2>
+<h2>If user clicks on view icon then user will redirected to the view page where user will see details of post.</h2>

 ![Screenshot (2385)](https://user-images.githubusercontent.com/101388992/230823981-5bed7c7f-bf7a-4906-a134-f10a78c4b83d.png)

+<h2>If user clicks on User List option in navbar then user will redirected to the user list page where user will see different users on adobe media.here user can perform edit, delete, view activities</h2>

 ![Screenshot (2378)](https://user-images.githubusercontent.com/101388992/230823831-5fa409f6-03aa-46de-8a01-3c4a793fe3cf.png)